-Google's mission today can be directly quoted from their quarterly report: “We generate revenues primarily by delivering relevant, cost-effective online advertising.”
+Google's actual mission today can be directly quoted from their quarterly report: “We generate revenues primarily by delivering relevant, cost-effective online advertising.”

-While this statement does not identify who would find the delivered online advertising relevant, click-through statistics for Google’s AdWords program consistently suggest that users generally do not find these messages relevant.
-The relevance of their online advertising can therefore mostly be seen in Google’s bottom line, which reported a staggering $146.9 billion in advertising revenue in 2020 alone, accounting for more than 85% of the company’s revenues.
+While this statement does not identify who would find the delivered online advertising relevant, click-through statistics for Google’s AdWords program consistently suggest that users generally do not find these messages click-worthy.
+The relevance of online advertising can therefore mostly be seen in Google’s bottom line, which reported a staggering $146.9 billion in advertising revenue in 2020 alone, accounting for more than 85% of the company’s revenues.

 As the Google example demonstrates, commercial interests influence and sway development.
-Consequently, the potential of connected systems and connected knowledge has been underutilized and has halted progress as many internet users seem to have accepted a marketing-driven presentation layer — essentially commercial — as the status quo.
+Consequently, the potential of connected systems and connected knowledge has been underutilized and has halted progress, as many internet users seem to have accepted a marketing-driven presentation layer — essentially commercial — as the status quo.
 Misalignment of interests between shareholders, operators, users and customers – a legacy of the industrial revolution codified in for-profit corporations – has created an environment of broken promises that could be addressed by smart contract systems like DACs, realigning the interest of users, reducing friction and removing middlemen.

 While corporations can generally be formed for any lawful business or purpose, it is largely understood that the main purpose of a corporation is the creation of profits for its owners.
 The concept that a company’s primary objective is to increase the wealth of its shareholders by paying dividends or causing stock prices to rise has been widely criticized.
 While the discussion is usually limited to the problem of conflicts of interest between a company's management and its stockholders; more recently it also focuses on negative externalities of corporate activity such as pollution of the environment, and polarization of internet users for the improvement of corporate key performance indicators (i.e. 'time-on-site).

-Consumers tolerate having their online activity, and spending behavior monitored by third parties for the sake of making purchases on credit.
+Consumers in the US today tolerate having their online activity, and spending behavior monitored by third parties for the sake of making purchases on credit.
 Users of social media sites accept being exposed to increasingly targeted advertising so that they may interact with friends and family online.
 However, these groups of people don't count as customers of these organizations.
 From the perspective of these companies, consumers and users are the product that is being sold to any entity willing to bid on the attention of these products.

-For mutually beneficial collaboration, individuals need (1) cognitive mechanisms to coordinate actions with partners and (2) mechanisms to distribute the acquired resources in a way that incentivizes partners to continue collaborating.
+a) develop cognitive mechanisms to coordinate actions with partners, and b) create mechanisms to distribute the acquired resources in a way that incentivizes partners to continue collaborating.

 Capitalism, in form of private ownership and resources allocated by markets, remains a flexible, and reliable system for driving human prosperity and generally enhancing quality of life.
 As of today, corporations are the primary organizing principle in capitalist societies, providing employment, goods and services to most citizens.
-Blockchain-based systems have opened the door for a new paradigm: the Decentralized Autonomous Organization (DAO).
+Blockchain-based systems have opened the door for a new paradigm: the Decentralized Autonomous Organization.
 DAOs are challenging legacy economic structures by aligning the interests of operators, shareholders, customers and maybe even the environment.